1996 - 2026 Timeline

 2004 – Robert Gillespie and GE Canada jointly invest in the ASC.

-2005 – The ASC is officially renamed the Robert Gillespie Academic Skills Centre (RGASC).
+2005 – The ASC is officially renamed the Robert Gillespie Academic Skills Centre (RGASC) The Facilitated Study Groups (FSG) program is also created.

 2007 - 2009 – The Writing Development Initiative (WDI) continues to grow, increasing departmental partnerships and shifting the campus culture around writing.